BIMO-Team/YAne/README.md

 # Package installation
 **1. Download package (Unix)**

-Download pacakge using "zip" icon on the top right.
+Download the pacakge by clicking the "zip" icon on the top right of the page.

 **2. Install package dependencies and create environment**